remix-run/remix/docs/pages/stacks.md

 - Testing
 - Linting/Formatting/TypeScript

 What you're left with is everything completely set up for you to just get to work building whatever amazing web experience you want to build with Remix.
-Here are the built-in official stacks:
+Here are the official stacks:

 - [The Blues Stack][the-blues-stack]: Deployed to the edge (distributed) with a long-running Node.js server and PostgreSQL database.
 Intended for large and fast production-grade applications serving millions of users.
 - [The Indie Stack][the-indie-stack]: Deployed to a long-running Node.js server with a persistent SQLite database.
 This stack is great for websites with dynamic data that you control (blogs, marketing, content sites).
 It's also a perfect, low-complexity bootstrap for MVPs, prototypes, and proof-of-concepts that can later be updated to the Blues stack easily.